 - Personal expenditure and anything not stated

 This tour offers a great way to take in the cultural heritage of Japan.
-You’ll start with three nights based in Osaka, exploring that city as well as Nara and Kyoto – cities famous for their well-preserved ancient temples and monuments.
+You’ll start with three nights based in Amagasaki followed by Nara and Kyoto – both cities are famous for their well-preserved ancient temples and monuments.
 Travel east to Nagoya, then visit scenic Hakone and sacred Mount Fuji, before two days in Tokyo for sightseeing, shopping, or your choice of a diverse range of optional activities.

 For details, please click here.